skatejs/skatejs/README.md

     npm install

-That should install all dependencies (Bower and NPM) and `make` Traceur.
 To see a list of commands, run:

     grunt